jamlaubro/week-by-week/readme.md

 A simple widget for keeping track of the academic calendar.

+Made by [@jamlaubro](https://github.com/jamlaubro) and expanded by [@taylorsudo](https://github.com/taylorsudo).

 ## Changes

-- Added dates for 2024 in `2024.js`, combining Semesters 1 and 2 into the same variable
+- Added dates for 2024 in `script.js`, combining Semesters 1 and 2 into the same variable
 - Added "lessbold" version of `day-and-week-banner.html`
 - All widgets can now be updated automatically within `script.js`
 - Added dark mode to `day-and-week-banner.html` that activates based on system settings